 Reporting stranded marine animals

-If anyone sees a dead seal on the shore please report it to one of the groups listed below or report it to the local RSPCA/SSPCA.
-Unless you are experienced and equipped to deal with large dead animals it would be unwise to handle a dead seal.
-If possible send photographs of the carcass and close-ups any obvious injuries to:
+If you see a dead seal on the shore, please report it to one of the groups listed below or report it to the local RSPCA/SSPCA.
+Unless you are experienced and equipped to deal with large dead animals, it would be unwise to handle a dead seal.
+If possible, send photographs of the carcass and close-ups of any obvious injuries to:

 (1) Sea Mammal Research Unit (SMRU): email@example.com